drakkan/sftpgo/docs/full-configuration.md

       - `permissions_policy`, string.
 Allows to set the `Permissions-Policy` header value.
 Default: blank.
       - `cross_origin_opener_policy`, string.
 Allows to set the `Cross-Origin-Opener-Policy` header value.
 Default: blank.
       - `expect_ct_header`, string.
 Allows to set the `Expect-CT` header value.
 Default: blank.
+    - `extra_css`, list of structs.
+Defines additional CSS files.
+Each struct has the following fields:
+      - `path`, string.
+Path to the CSS file relative to `static_files_path`.
+For example, if you create a directory named `extra_css` inside the static dir and put the `my.css` file in it, you must set `/extra_css/my.css` as path.
   - `templates_path`, string.
 Path to the HTML web templates.
 This can be an absolute path or a path relative to the config dir
   - `static_files_path`, string.
 Path to the static files for the web interface.
 This can be an absolute path or a path relative to the config dir.
 If both `templates_path` and `static_files_path` are empty the built-in web interface will be disabled
   - `openapi_path`, string.
 Path to the directory that contains the OpenAPI schema and the default renderer.
 This can be an absolute path or a path relative to the config dir.
 If empty the OpenAPI schema and the renderer will not be served regardless of the `render_openapi` directive